The 2025 Subaru Love Promise Community Commitment Award

 Humane Society of Concord and Greater Cabarrus County, Stanly County Animal Protective Services, Catering to Cats and Dogs, Cabarrus County Animal Shelter, Tails of the Unwanted Animal Rescue

-Charlotte Wildlife Stewards, Just Water 4 Haiti, TerraCycle
+Charlotte Wildlife Stewards, Just Water 4 Haiti, Kannapolis Cannon Ballers Sustainability

-Carl A Furr Elementary School, Shady Brook Elementary School, AT Allen Elementary School, Winecoff Elementary School, R Brown McAllister STEM Elementary, Concord Middle School
+Wolf Meadow Elementary School, Shady Brook Elementary School, AT Allen Elementary School, Winecoff Elementary School, R Brown McAllister STEM Elementary

-Cabarrus Meals on Wheels, Concord Downtown Development Corp, Salvation Army Center of Hope, Cabarrus Chamber Advocacy and Workforce Development
+Cabarrus Meals on Wheels, Concord Downtown Development Corp, The Salvation Army Tucker Center of Hope, Cabarrus Chamber Advocacy and Workforce Development, Boys and Girls Club of Cabarrus County

 Partners 4 New Hope, Inc, The Leukemia & Lymphoma Society, NC Chapter, OneBlood, BeTheMatch.org